ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

       * minmax_vgfrc_from_climo - Use min/max vegetation fraction from climatology.
 Valid options: .true. or .false.
 (Default: .true.)
       * tg3_from_soil - Use tg3 from input soil.
 Valid options: .true. or .false. .
 Default: .false.
       * thomp_mp_climo_file - Location of Thompson aerosol climatology file.
 Provide only if you wish to use these aerosol variables.
+      * wam_cold_start - When true, cold start for the Whole Atmosphere Model.

 Variable Mapping (VARMAP) table
 -------------------------------